raufer/spark-training/README.md

 ```

 ## Exercise
 Sort the `contracts` data by Trade ID efficiently, i.e. prevent the long running tasks problem.
-You need to find a way of having buckets (at sort time) with more spread out boundaries, while preserving a correct ordering.
+You need to find a way of having buckets (at sort time) while preserving a correct ordering.